postmannen/steward/README.md

 ## TODO

+### Fix bug when new flags are added to an existing config and the value is always set to 0 and not it's default

+Add a set flag to the configuration so we can know if a value have been set or is a default value.
+We can then loop over the whole struct to check if new fields have been added and give it the appropriate default value.

+### Cap the out put of the data field in the error messages, and the state log

-Put in a limit on error messages if the central for some reason have not started errorLog, since you will be spammed with this..
+### Put in a limit on error messages if the central for some reason have not started errorLog, since you will be spammed with this

 2021/09/04 05:56:00 <--- publisher: received ACK from:errorCentral, for: REQErrorLog, data: not allowed from central

----

-Services at startup of Steward.
+### Services at startup of Steward.
 Could be implemented by having a local folder of messages to go through at startup.
-What is needed:
+What is needed

 - A Handler that writes to this folder.
 - A Handler that can check what is in this folder.
 - A Handler to remove messages from this folder.

----

-A carrier type of message, that are able to forward a message on behalf of others, and are not directly ment for itself.
+### A carrier type of message, that are able to forward a message on behalf of others, and are not directly ment for itself

----

-Look into if it makes sense to make configuration into it's own service with a go routine and channels ?
+### Look into if it makes sense to make configuration into it's own service

 ### nACK messages like hello messages should not be stored in db for retry if failed

+This can be solved by setting the retry to 1.

 ### Error message should also contain subject